rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 ## The ks.cfg file

-As noted above, we need to provide a Kicstart response file that will be used by Anaconda.
+As noted above, we need to provide a kickstart response file that will be used by Anaconda.

 Here's an example of that file:

 ```
-# Use CDROM installation media
+# Use CD-ROM installation media
 repo --name="AppStream" --baseurl="http://download.rockylinux.org/pub/rocky/8.4/AppStream/x86_64/os/"
 cdrom
 # Use text install